Sedation Dentist – Norman, OK

 You can trust us with your smile.
 Call today to reserve your sedation dentistry consultation with Norman dentist Dr. Bobby Carmen.
 Patients from Norman, Moore, the University of Oklahoma, Central Oklahoma, and beyond visit us for quality dental care.

 Whether your palms sweat when it’s time to visit the dentist or you need an invasive procedure, sedation dentistry can help you sit back and relax.
 Although you know your sedation dentist in Norman can ensure a comfortable and pain-free appointment, it’s normal to have several questions about sleep dentistry.
 There’s no reason to worry.
 Dr. Carmen will address any concerns during your initial consultation.
 In the meantime, here are the answers to a few of the most common questions we hear about sedation dentistry.

-Yes, there are different types of sedation used based on your specific needs.
-Our office offers three options:
+Yes, there are different types of dental sedation used based on your specific needs.
+Our office dental offers three options:

 - Nitrous Oxide: Better known as “laughing gas,” the inhaled sedative is recommended for patients who have mild-to-moderate dental phobias.
 The sedative dissipates quickly without any lingering side effects.

 - Oral Conscious Sedation: The prescribed medication is best for people who need more invasive treatments.
 You’ll reach a deep level of relaxation to the point you might even fall asleep.
 It can take several hours for the sedative to wear off, so you’ll need to have someone drive you home.

 - IV Sedation: Dr. Carmen works with an anesthesiologist to offer IV sedation.
 This is often best for patients who need an invasive treatment, like a surgical extraction or dental implants.
 You won’t remember your appointment or any discomfort.
 Although you’ll awaken easily, it will take several hours for the effects to fully subside, so you’ll need to rest for the remainder of the day.